 Ranked in the Top 10% Nationally for Rehabilitative Care – It Matters!

-Northern Utah Rehabilitation Hospital ranked in the top 10% nationally for rehabilitative care three years in a row (2015-2017).
+Northern Utah Rehabilitation Hospital ranked in the top 10% nationally for rehabilitative care four years in a row (2015-2018).

 The ranking is by the Uniform Data System for Medical Rehabilitation (UDSMR), a not-for-profit corporation that was developed with support from the National Institute on Disability and Rehabilitation research, a component of the U.S. Department of Education.